markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![grid-fr-responsive](assets/lesson-4/1300-grid-mobile-part-5-css.png)

 In the `grid-template-rows` declaration, we set the value to `1fr 2fr 1fr`, which caused the second row to be twice the height as the other rows.
-In cases when there is no "available" space, a `fr` unit will be determined by grid to be the height of the content in the row with the most height.
+In cases when there is no "available" space, a `fr` unit will be determined by CSS Grid to be the height of the content in the row with the most height.
 Two `fr` units in this row example will be twice this height.

 ### Use the repeat() Notation